-Myotubular Trust is holding a 2019 call for research grants.
-We will require completed applications by 1700 hours GMT Friday 15th March 2019.
-We anticipate making awards in late June / early July.
+Myotubular Trust is holding a 2020 call for research grants.
+We will require completed applications by 1700 hours GMT Friday 26th June 2020.
+We anticipate making awards by early September.

 We are looking to fund further projects that will help find a cure and / or a treatment for any form of centronuclear and myotubular myopathy (congenital X-linked recessive; congenital autosomal recessive; autosomal dominant), focusing on research that would not generally be funded by public or industrial funding sources.
+This year we would also like to receive applications that shed light on the genotype/phenotype inter-relationships in centronuclear and myotubular myopathy.
 This call will be open to research bodies internationally.